boryszef/boryszef.github.io/_posts/2025-06-18-buildroot-on-beaglebone-black.md

 categories: embedded beaglebone buildroot
 ---

-Tested with Buildroot version 2025.02.3, which can be obtained from [here](https://buildroot.org/downloads/buildroot-2025.02.3.tar.xz).
+Tested with Buildroot version 2025.02.3, which can be obtained from [here](https://buildroot.org/downloads/buildroot-2025.02.3.tar.xz) and a Beaglebone Black.

+# Building it

 1. Download source code:
 ```console